ray-project/ray/doc/source/data/batch_inference.rst

 In the quick start guide we glossed over the details of loading data with Ray Data.
 Your data might be stored in a variety of formats, and you might want to load it from different sources.
-Ray data is designed to be flexible and supports much of what you need out of the box.
+Ray Data supports multiple formats and sources out of the box.
 The :ref:`guide to creating datasets <creating_datasets>` is the ultimate resource to learn more about loading data with Ray Data, but we'll cover the basics here, too.